HsKA-OSGIS/gtqProject-1/README.md

 * All files are simple to run and easy to understand
 * The application can been tested with Apache httpd 2.4.7
 * Clone this repository into your local folder (say, 'gtq')
-* Copy the ‘gtqProject’ folder in /var/www/html folder of OSGeo-Live
+* Copy the ‘gtqProject-1’ folder in /var/www/html folder of OSGeo-Live
-* The home.html within 'Manhattan' will be visible in the browser at location http://localhost:80/manhattan/       (localhost/gtqproject as shortcut)
+* The home.html within 'gtq' will be visible in the browser at location http://localhost:80/gtq/       (localhost/gtqproject as shortcut)
 * If you want to create more advanced or virtual locations, then create a new configuration in /etc/apache2/conf-available folder

 #LICENSE

-Please do refer to the License Section.
+Please refer to the License file.

 #Authors